General PDMP Information

 A 13-Member Advisory Council was created to assist the Board of Pharmacy in an advisory capacity and with the development / operation of the Prescription Drug Monitoring Program (Controlled Drug Health & Safety Program).

-The link below will bring you to the NH Prescription Drug Monitoring Program public site.
+After your initial registration is approved and you are provided with your username and password, the link below will bring you to the NH Prescription Drug Monitoring Program public site.
 From here you can access valuable information about registration, patient querying, and data uploading.
-On this page, a “quick link” on the bottom left side of the home page labeled “ACCESS SYSTEM DIRECTLY” can be clicked on to bring you directly to the sign in page so that you can access the system and begin querying.
+On this page, a “quick link” on the bottom left side of the home page labeled “ACCESS SYSTEM DIRECTLY” can be clicked on to bring you directly to the sign in page so that you can access the system and begin querying. http://www.newhampshirepdmp.com

 The NH Center for Excellence is pleased to announce the launch of a new website directory specific for locating alcohol and drug treatment service providers.
 This site will allow practitioners and the general public to search by location and service type to find available service providers in NH.
 TREATMENT is available.
 Help make a referral today.
 Visit: www.nhtreatment.org